music-encoding/guidelines/_guidelines-dev/02-shared/01-sharedstructuralelements/01-shareddocumentelements.md

 version: "dev"
 ---

-MEI defines four elements qualifying as root elements (i.e. the element containing everything else) of an MEI document; the most common of these are define in the MEI.shared module:
+MEI defines four elements qualifying as root elements (i.e. the element containing everything else) of an MEI document; the most common of these are defined in the MEI.shared module:

 {% include desc elem="mei" %}